anthonyjoeseph/fp-ts-implicit/README.md

 ## Cons:
 - Users must register each custom instance manually
 - More complicated function signatures
-- Instances have to load before anything else can happen (performance? complexity?)
 - No more parameterized instances (E.g. Record.Traversable(ord)) - will have to be static
 - No jsdoc per instance